Snawoot/workua-cv-updater/README.md

 workua-cv-updater
 =============

-Python script to update your CV on https://work.ua/
+Python script to update your CV on https://work.ua/ every week.

 ## Requirements